jakebailey/ua/docs/assignments.md

 An assignment directory consists of:

 -   `index.js`, a CommonJS-style module.
-This module must export a `generate` function, which accepts a JavaScript object with the spec data, and returns another JavaScript object with the generated instance information.
+This module must export a `generate` function, which accepts a JavaScript object with the spec data, (that comes from the `data` object from the PrairieLearn question), and returns another JavaScript object with the generated instance information.
 -   `context`, an optional directory which is the build context given to the docker daemon.
 This directory behaves like a regular docker context,